cameroncooke/SwiftParameterizedTesting/README.md

 A parameterized test is a test that runs over and over again using different values.

-## Are there specific use-cases in mind?
+## Are there specific use cases in mind?

 Yes, this kind of test automation is especially helpful when snapshot testing where you want to ensure you have a snapshot representation for each configuration of a view where there are many permutations, but this can also be used for logic testing.